percona/everest-doc/docs/administer/rbac.md

 A new user in Percona Everest will initially have **no** permissions.
 To grant permissions, you must edit your RBAC configuration stored in the `everest-rbac` `ConfigMap` in the `everest-system` namespace:

-To change the `configmap`, execute the following command:

 ```sh
 kubectl edit configmap-rbac -n everest-system
 ```